Addigy Identity Settings Explained

 Let's take a deeper dive into the Addigy Identity Settings available on the Policy Integration Panel.

-Identity provider - This option allows you as an Admin to pick the desired Identity Provider that end users on these machines will authenticate against.
+This option allows you as an Admin to pick the desired Identity Provider that end users on these machines will authenticate against.
 This also determines which Addigy Identity Settings become available to you.
-Currently we only support Okta, but plan on explaining on our catalog of Identity provider.

 Block Setup Assistant while service is getting configured

 This setting makes sure that when we are deploying Addigy Identity via Automated Device Enrollment that the deployment complies with the Await Device Configured option.
 This will hold the end-user on the enrollment screen until Addigy Identity has been fully deployed.
 This prevents the end-user from reaching the login window before Addigy Identity is deployed and ready to handle their authentication.

 This setting determines if the users created via the Just In Time user account creation are admins or standard users.
 In some cases, the user on the machine will be allowed to be an admin on his own machine and this flag lets you manage that case.
 In other cases, we want every user who logs into have limited permission and we can achieve that by leaving this option off.
 If we have a mixed batch where some users should be admin and other standard users, we recommend leaving this option off and elevating privileges via other Addigy functionality such as Scripts, Alerts with auto recommendation and Maintenance.

 Allow local credentials at the Addigy Identity login window

 This setting allows users and administrators to be able to login to the machine without having to authenticate against the IdP.
 In scenarios where there is no internet connection on the machine, the user will not be able to authenticate against the IdP which may render him locked out if he is not able to log into his already created local account.
 It is important to note that bypass the IdP means bypassing password syncing and password policies.
 For strictly management machines it may be required to leave this option off.